marksimpson82/personal-site-blog/_posts/2011-12-11-moving-origin-games-to-a-different-drive.md

   - software
   - tips
 ---
-I wanted to move my BF3 install to my SSD but couldn’t figure out how to do it.&#160; Numerous posts suggested things, but none worked until I found this:
+I wanted to move my BF3 install to my SSD but couldn’t figure out how to do it.
+Numerous posts suggested things, but none worked until I found this:

 From the EA forums: